opendcs/maven-central-upload/README.md

 test will of course be can the project publish itself.

 Since this project is a gradle publishing plugin and library it will use itself to publish release to maven central.

+WARNING: if you start playing around to help, use `./gradlew build -x jar` to start with.
+To bootstrap the use of the plugin the project is set to apply the plugin itself if the jar exists.
+Depending on any issues one is having this may prevent even a `./gradlew clean` if it's not evaluating correctly.
+Manually delete `plugin/build/libs/plugin.jar` if that happens.